simple summer dinners on the grill with our spicy marinade

-While the grill was heating up we lightly brushed the skewers (shake up the bottle first so all of the spices and chocolate are mixed well) with our grilling sauce.
+While the grill was heating up we lightly brushed the skewers (shake up the bottle first so all of the spices and chocolate are mixed well) with our grilling sauce which we make in small batches during the summertime, or you can make your own at home with our recipe at the end of this post.
 Made with coconut oil, coffee, maple bourbon, infused vinegar, bittersweet chocolate and a melange of spices and chilis, the oil coats and protects the moisture in the veggies while they cook, and the little bit of sugar fuels the maillard reaction for a crust of caramelized, seared goodness that makes food cooked over a flame or hot coals so delicious.

 Now is the time to brush salmon, swordfish or other seafood with some of our spicy sauce, just before popping it over the coals.